 When are the lessons?

 Lessons take place on Sunday afternoons at the Jeno Tihanyi Olympic Gold Pool at Laurentian University.
-Lessons are staged in three seasons (Spring/Summer, Fall, and Winter).
+Lessons are staged in three seasons (Fall, Winter, and Sping).
 Please visit our Schedule page for more information.

 How old does my child have to be to participate?